Lake Itasca: Source of the Mississippi River

+History

+Henry Schoolcraft identified Lake Itasca as the river's primary source in 1832.
+He had been part of a previous expedition in 1820 led by General Lewis Cass that had named nearby Cass Lake (which is downstream from Itasca) as the source of the river.
+There exists a dissenting claim that fur trader William Morrison was the first person to discover the lake and identified it as the source of the Mississippi in 1804.

 Jacob V. Brower, a land surveyor and president of the Minnesota Historical Society, after spending five months exploring the lakes, claimed that the lakes and streams further south of Lake Itasca were not the true source of the Mississippi because they were "too small".
 Modern explorers and geographers, however, have used the tiniest trickles of water to determine the source of the Amazon, Nile, and other rivers.
 Brower was to campaign aggressively to save the lake from logging.
 On April 21, 1891, the Minnesota Legislature officially made it a state park by a margin of one vote.
-Brower is now called the "Father of Lake Itasca" and the visitor center is named in his honor.
+Brower is now called the "Father of Lake Itasca," and the visitor center is named in his honor.

 The channel of the Mississippi as it emerges from the lake was bulldozed in the 1930s by the Civilian Conservation Corps, to create a more "pleasant experience" for visitors.
 The project included the draining of the surrounding swamp, the digging of a new channel, and the installation of a man-made rock rapids.
 The rocks are used by tourists for walking across the Mississippi River.
+This outlet channel underwent restoration work in October of 2020.
+The channel was reshaped to direct water away from the shoreline, reducing erosive effects.
+The Minnesota DNR stabilized the shoreline with a combination of boulders and natural vegetation.
+Although the path of the stepping stones were reshaped, the underlying dam was unchanged.

 Common ground for science

 The lake is home to the University of Minnesota's Itasca Biological Station and Laboratories campus, which offers spring and summer courses and field research work year-round.
 The campus was established in 1909.
 Some of these buildings date from the 1930s and 40s, while others, including the largest building the Biome Center, were built more recently.
 The current Director of the biological station is Jonathan Schilling.

 The Lake Itasca region claims a unique location, not only at the headwaters of the Mississippi River and amidst 25% of the old growth forest of Minnesota, but also at the juncture of the three great habitats of North America: the Great Plains, the Deciduous Forest of the south, and the Coniferous Forest of the north.
 Remnants of all three may be observed in the park.

 The unique geography of the Lake Itasca region has found its way onto the classical music concert stage.
-Composer Ferde Grofe depicted the birthplace of the Mississippi River and the Native Americans who reside there in his popular classical epic the Mississippi Suite.
+Composer Ferde Grofé depicted the birthplace of the Mississippi River and the Native Americans who reside there in his popular classical epic the Mississippi Suite.